 California Master’s in Counseling Programs

-M.S. in Counseling Programs Offered Within the State
+M.S. in Counseling Programs Offered Within California

 In general, counseling master’s degrees in California follow the same format as counseling programs in other states.
 Programs that satisfy the state’s educational requirements to become licensed as a professional counselor (LPC) will have a combination of coursework and practical experience working with clients under a supervisor.
 The resources and format of these programs may differ, but the basics are the same.